melissadale/ScoreFusionApp/README.md

 # DEVELOPMENT NOTES #
-This section is dedicated to people who may working on the development and progression of the application.
+This section is dedicated to developers who may be working on the development of the application.
 It describes how to set up the coding environment properly.
-A **user** of the application should follow the above section.
+A **user** of the application should follow the above
+section: Setup to run on your machine.

 At times, setting up Kivy for the first time can be challenging.
 For instance on Windows, the order that packages are installed matters.

-Installing Kivy to python environment the first time, it is a good idea to follow:  [StackOverflow Post](https://stackoverflow.com/questions/49482753/sdl2-importerror-dll-load-failed-the-specified-module-could-not-be-found-and)
+When installing Kivy to python environment the first time, it is a good idea to follow:  [StackOverflow Post](https://stackoverflow.com/questions/49482753/sdl2-importerror-dll-load-failed-the-specified-module-could-not-be-found-and)

 **In summary**, run the following